bluedaze/CeasarCipher/README.md

 get_scale() shows value of scale to the shell.
 Created a bind for return key for get_message() function.

+10/20/2019:
+Refactored code to use object oriented model.
+No other significant changes.

 TODO:

 Map ceasarcipher.py functions to gui.
-Create class structure for GUI.
+~~Create class structure for GUI.~~
 Add brute force message to another tab within the program.